-There are three components to the write-on competition grading, 1) the competitors' Legal Research and Writing grade, 2) the competitors' write-on competition case comment score, and 3) the competitors' write-on competition citation exercise score.
+There are three components to the write-on competition grading, 1) the competitors' Legal Research and Writing grade, 2) the competitors' write-on competition note score, and 3) the competitors' write-on competition citation exercise score.
 For current Loyola students, ELR allocates the following weights to each component of the grade for the final consideration of applicants' ultimate admission to ELR: 25.5% LRW grade, 49.5% essay score, and 33% citation exercise.
 For transfer students, one-third of the score is based on the citations exercise, while two-thirds of the score are based on the essay.

-If you have any specific questions about ELR, please contact Chief Note & Comment Editor Aditi Vora at aditi.vora@lls.edu
+If you have any specific questions about ELR, please contact Chief Note & Comment Editor Paul Simpson at Paul.Simpson@lls.edu